-The 179D deduction has become such a powerful tool that congress Made 179D Permanent in the Consolidated Appropriations Act of 2021 and gives business owners and government contractors a tax incentive for energy-efficient improvements to commercial and government buildings.
+The Consolidated Appropriations Act of 2021 made the Section 179D Energy Efficient Building Deduction permanent and gives business owners and government contractors a tax incentive for energy-efficient improvements to commercial and government buildings.

 History and Benefit